iotaledger/wallet.rs/docs/libraries/nodejs/examples.md

 ```bash
 SH_PASSWORD="here is your super secure password"
 ```
+> Please note: In is not recommended to store passwords on host's environment variables or in the source code in a production setup!
+Please make sure you follow our [backup and security](https://chrysalis.docs.iota.org/guides/backup_security.html) recommendations for production use!

 ## Account manager and individual accounts
 First of all, let's initialize (open) a secure storage for individual accounts (backed up by Stronghold by default) using `AccountManager` instance: